Engee documentation

 Out[0]:

-From the vectors of values of the equation of time and declination of the Sun during the year, we can construct the analemma of the Sun for a given observation point:
+From the vectors of the values of the equation of time and declination of the Sun during the year, it is possible to construct an analemma of the Sun for a given observation point:

 In [ ]: